 3. Follow a Santa TrackerIn 1955, a little girl accidentally called the unlisted number for the Continental Air Defense Command (CONAD) Operations Center in Colorado Springs, Colorado, believing she was calling Santa Claus after seeing a promotion in a local newspaper.
 The commander on duty that night and assured the youngster that CONAD would guarantee Santa a safe journey from the North Pole.
 Thus a tradition was born that rolled over to NORAD when it was formed in 1958.
 Each year since then, NORAD has dutifully reported Santa’s location on Dec.
 24 to millions across the globe.
 Be sure to follow their website, or check it out on Facebook or Instagram!
 There are also plenty of similar apps like “Santa Tracker” that provide top-notch tracking.

-Okay, this one has been popular for a while.
+4. Elf on the ShelfOkay, this one has been popular for a while.
+And not every parent is enthusiastic about it.
 But I really think this could be the year for this little character.
-With so much extra time at home, your elf will surely have some extra time in the evenings to brainstorm some mischief and mayhem to get into.
-Check out our fun ideas for Elf on the Shelf!
+Your elf may have some extra time in the evenings to brainstorm some mischief and mayhem to get into, but if not, check out our fun ideas for Elf on the Shelf!

 You'll find yourself hoping that the reindeer don't eat it all, because you'll definitely want some of this sweet treat!

-red and green candy-coated milk chocolate pieces
+- 3 cups red and green candy-coated milk chocolate pieces

-toasted O's cereal
+- 3 cups toasted O's cereal

-crispy corn or rice cereal squares
+- 3 cups crispy corn or rice cereal squares

-salted dry-roasted peanuts
+- 3 cups salted dry-roasted peanuts

-solid vegetable shortening
+- 3 1/2 tbsp solid vegetable shortening

-Cover a large area of counter space with waxed paper and tape it down.
+- Cover a large area of counter space with waxed paper and tape it down.

-Mix pretzels, cereal squares, cereal O's, peanuts, and candy-coated milk chocolate pieces together in a large bowl.
+- Mix pretzels, cereal squares, cereal O's, peanuts, and candy-coated milk chocolate pieces together in a large bowl.

-Melt white chocolate and shortening in the top of a double boiler over simmering water, stirring frequently and scraping down the sides to avoid burning.
+- Melt white chocolate and shortening in the top of a double boiler over simmering water, stirring frequently and scraping down the sides to avoid burning.

-Pour melted white chocolate over pretzel mixture.
+- Pour melted white chocolate over pretzel mixture.
 Stir to evenly coat.
 Quickly transfer mixture to the waxed paper and spread in a thin layer.
 Let it completely cool, then break into sections.